DoDAO-io/raising-funds-using-defi/generated/questions/fjord-foundry.md

 ##### What is the goal of setting a high initial price in a Liquidity Bootstrapping Pool (LBP)?

-- [x]  To sell the token for more than it is worth
+- [ ]  To sell the token for more than it is worth
-- [ ]  To allow the changing pool weights to fully effect the price
+- [x]  To allow the changing pool weights to fully effect the price and disincentivize consumers to buy early
 - [ ]  To incentivize consumers to buy early
 - [ ]  To keep the price low